youcefl/lfp/README.md

 # LFP

-## A constexpr implementation of the sieve of Erathostenes
+## A constexpr implementation of the sieve of Eratosthenes

-LFP is a constexpr implementation of the sieve of Erathostenes, it consists of a single header file, namely lfp.hpp.
+LFP is a constexpr implementation of the sieve of Eratosthenes, it consists of a single header file, namely `lfp.hpp`.
-Note that you will need a C++20 capable compiler to be able to use LFP.
+It was born out of my willingness to learn and also give back to the community.
+After several attempts over the years that did not yield satisfying results, LFP, which started in late 2024, finally achieved my goals thanks to recent C++ language features.
+LFP distinguishes itself by maintaining the following key properties:
+- standard C++, any standard complying compiler should be able to compile the code.
+- constexpr, the user should be able to sieve any "reasonable" range for primes at compile time.
+- header only, the sieve should be usable by including a single header file.
+- ability to use user defined arithmetic types provided that they satisfy a given set of conditions.
+- ability to sieve above 2^64.

+To maximize adoption I limited the implementation to C++20 features (developement was done using g++ 12.2 with `-std=c++20`).
+To ensure this remained a fully original work, I deliberately avoided looking into existing implementations.
+The only external assistance came from discussions with DeepSeek and ChatGPT.

 Here are some examples of use: